 A really fun and colorful way to engage in a creative gratitude project is to make a Thanksgiving placemat!

-We’ve made a printable one ourselves that you can have for free, sign-up using this form.
+We’ve made a printable one ourselves that you can have for free!
+Click here to download your Thanksgiving placemat template.

-With this placemat, kids can reflect on things they’re thankful for, get creative and colorful, and then when you laminate it, it becomes a functional item!
+With this placemat, kids can reflect on things they’re thankful for, get creative and colorful.
+Then, laminate it and gain a functional item!
 If you make these a few years in a row, you can see how their perspective on gratitude changes with time, and how they grow as a person!
 Wouldn’t that make for the cutest little collection?
-We thought so.